 If you have questions regarding the metadata requirements, please contact the Help Desk toll free at 1-866-919-5822.

 Digital File Submission

-Use the following as a guide to ensure that you have included all the required layers.
+Use the following as a guide to ensure that you have included all the required layers for each county.